ibm-cloud-architecture/refarch-integration/docs/icp-deploy.md

 # IBM Cloud Private Deployment
-In this section we are presenting how *Hybrid integration compute* is deployed to ICp.
+In this section we are presenting how *Hybrid integration compute* is deployed to ICP.

 The following diagram presents the target deployment approach.

 ![Brown on ICP](./bc-icp-bt-view.png)

-The Web app is packaged as docker container and deploy to ICp kubernetes cluster, as well as the JAXWS app running on Liberty, and the Gateway flow running on IBM Integration Bus.
+The Web app is packaged as docker container and deploy to ICP kubernetes cluster, as well as the JAXWS app running on Liberty, and the Gateway flow running on IBM Integration Bus.
 The LDAP, DB2 server and the API Connect servers are still running on Traditional IT servers.
 The build server will also stay on-premise as it is used by multiple teams.
 This approach is to illustrate a real hybrid IT environment or not all the pieces run on cloud based solutions.

 # Use a ICP instance for development
-We have created a single VM to host ICp for development purpose.
+We have created a single VM to host ICP for development purpose.
 The approach is to follow staging environments to promote the code.
 The detailed steps are documented [here](install-dev-icp21.md)

 # Common installation tasks
 There are a set of tools and configuration you need to perform, to connect to ICP master node to interact with Kubernetes cluster, docker private registry and helm charts Tiller server.